palantir/foundry-platform-python/docs/v1/Datasets/File.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# DatasetRid | The Resource Identifier (RID) of the Dataset on which to list Files.
+# RID | The Resource Identifier (RID) of the Dataset on which to list Files.
 dataset_rid = None
 # Optional[BranchId] | The identifier (name) of the Branch on which to list Files.
 Defaults to `master` for most enrollments.
 branch_id = None